mletras89/QDMI/docs/templates.md

     -S . -B build
 ```

+This command should add a directory `build/` to your project where all the build files are stored.
+The configure step above only needs to be performed once.
+If the option `TEMPLATE_PATH` is not given
-If this option is not given it will be placed in `PREFIX_qdmi_device` relative to the parent
+it will be placed in `PREFIX_qdmi_device` relative to the parent directory where QDMI was cloned in.
-directory where QDMI was cloned in.
-After this step you can directly start implementing your device
+After this step you can directly start implementing your device in C++.
+If you want to implement in
-in C++.
-If you want to implement in C, see also the next section.
-See \ref examples.md examples for
-concrete implementation examples.
+C, see also the next section.
+See [Examples](examples.md) for concrete implementation examples.

 ## Configuring the Template {#template-configure}

 The default template is setup with the specified prefix and as a C++ project.
 You can easily switch
-the project to a purely C project by setting the option `CXX_DEVICE` to `OFF`.
+the project to a purely C project by setting the option `CXX_DEVICE` to `OFF` by either appending
+the option `-DCXX_DEVICE=OFF` to the `cmake` command above or by changing the value in line 10 of
+the `CMakeLists.txt` file in the root directory of the template.

 For stability, we recommend to fix the commit hash of QDMI that you use during your implementation.
 To this end, change the line 18 in `cmake/ExternalDependecies.cmake` as follows where you replace